-- (B) The following shall accompany any partial releases of retainage for phased work as well as the final pay request: - (1) An affidavit from the Contractor stating that other than those noted written exceptions no existing debts are owed and that all payments due to subcontractors or suppliers have been made regarding the capital improvement project.
-The Contractor shall submit a copy with the final invoice/pay request to the Agency.
+- (B) The following shall accompany any partial releases of retainage for phased work as well as the final pay request: - (1) An affidavit from the eContractor stating that other than those noted written exceptions no existing debts are owed and that all payments due to subcontractors or suppliers have been made regarding the capital improvement project.
+The e-Contractor shall submit a copy with the final invoice/pay request to the Agency.
 The Agency shall then submit a copy with pay request to the Section. - (2) Documentation that the Surety Company has approved and consented to the final payment.
-Approval of the surety company for final payment to the Contractor shall not relieve the surety company of any of its obligations. - (3) Retainage release pay request package prepared by the appropriate entity and submitted to the Section, including: - (a) Final pay request/invoice indicating retainage release executed by the Contractor, Design Professional and Agency; (not required to be submitted to ABA for phased completions) - (b) One (1) copy of the Certificate of Substantial Completion; - (c) Letter from Design Professional verifying that all punch list items have been completed by the Contractor, and approving the following if applicable: - (i) Commencement date of the Contractor's warranty period shall become effective on the date of substantial completion and shall not be less than one year; - (ii) Roof(s) warranty(s) Installer's warranty and the manufacture warranty if specified;
+Approval of the surety company for final payment to the e Contractor shall not relieve the surety company of any of its obligations. - (3) Retainage release pay request package prepared by the appropriate entity and submitted to the Section, including: - (a) Final pay request/invoice indicating retainage release executed by the e Contractor, Design Professional and Agency; (not required to be submitted to ABA for phased completions) - (b) One (1) copy of the Certification Certificate of Substantial Completion, four (4) and executed by the Contractor, Design Professional, Agency and approved by ABA Agency that the project has been substantially completed; and - (c) Letter from Design Professional verifying that all punch list items have been completed by the e Contractor, and approving the following if applicable:

-- (iii) Termite Inspection Certificate:

-- (iv) Operational and Maintenance Manuals;

-- (v) Certificate of Air Balance; and

-- (vi) As built mark up prints and shop drawings provided by the Contractor for use by the design profession in the preparation of record drawings.
-(Not required for phased completions)

-- (4) Certification of Final Completion: Certification of final completion will occur when the Contractor, Design Professional, Owner and ABA have signed and certified the project meets final completion which includes but not limited to all phases of the work, closeout documentation has been provided and punch list items are complete.
+- (i) Commencement date of the eContractor's warranty period shall become effective on the date of substantial completion and shall not be less than one year; - (ii) Roof(s) warranty(s) Installer's warranty and the manufacture warranty if specified; - (iii) Termite Inspection Certificate; - (iv) Operational and Maintenance Manuals; - (v) Certificate of Air Balance; and - (vi) As built mark up prints and shop drawings provided by the e $\underline{C}$ ontractor for use by the design profession in the preparation of record drawings.
+(Not required for phased completions) - (4) Certification of Final Completion: Certification of final completion will occur when the eContractor, Design Professional, Owner and ABA have signed and certified the project meets final completion which includes but not limited to all phases of the work, closeout documentation has been provided and punch list items are complete.
 A meeting with representatives from the parties above, shall occur on site prior to any project final certification (not required for phased completions).